 This course explores the history and culture of Ireland to present day.
 We will begin with a brief overview of Neolithic inhabitants, and the effects of Christianity and the influx of the Norse on Celtic Ireland.
 We will then investigate the repercussions of over 800 years of English/British influence in Ireland, specifically examining the road to independence and ‘The Troubles’ of a divided island.
 We will finally consider Ireland of the 21st century: a member of the European Union, and a place of vibrant culture and immigration—after a long history of isolation, censorship and emigration.

-- Introduction to an important Northern European nation by focusing on key historical events and cultural aspects of life such as music, literature & folk tales, religion, identity, and the land itself.
+- Explore the history and culture of Ireland from prehistory to present day, focusing on key historical events and cultural aspects such as music, literature, politics, religion, identity, and the land itself.

-- While based in Dublin, Galway and Limerick, students will visit significant historical and cultural sites in the following counties: Meath, Wicklow, Kildare, Mayo, Clare, Tipperary, Cork, and Kerry.
+- While based in Dublin, Kerry, and Galway, students will visit significant historical and cultural sites in the following counties: Meath, Wicklow, Kildare, Tipperary, and Clare.

 This program is open to all undergraduate students including students who do not attend George Mason University.